web081/geostore/README.md

-### GeoStore Deployment
+### GeoStore Application API Deployment into AWS Services
-- * This project provides a deployment configuration for the GeoStore application on an AWS EC2 instance using GitHub, AWS CodeBuild, and AWS CodeDeploy.
+* This project provides a deployment configuration for the GeoStore application on an AWS EC2 instance using GitHub, AWS CodeBuild, and AWS CodeDeploy.
 The deployment also involves configuring Apache as a reverse proxy for the GeoStore application.

 ##### Prerequisites
 * Before starting, ensure you have the following prerequisites: